open-telemetry/oteps/text/0126-Configurable-Metric-Aggregations.md

 ## Explanation

-I propose a new SDK feature, available on the interface of the SDK's MeterProvider implementation, to configure the batching strategies and aggregations that will be used by the SDK when metric recordings are made.
+I propose a new feature for the default SDK, available on the interface of the SDK's MeterProvider implementation, to configure the batching strategies and aggregations that will be used by the SDK when metric recordings are made.

 The basic API has two parts.